Namespace Hi.NcParsers.LogicSyntaxs

 - CircularMotionSyntax

 Writes McArc motion for circular commands (ISO G02/G03).
-Detects motion mode from Flags, reads I/J/K center offsets or R radius from Parsing, computes arc center in program coordinates, and writes IMotionDef + IArcMotionDef data.
+Detects motion mode from Flags, reads I/J/K center offsets or R radius from Parsing, computes arc center in program coordinates, and writes a one-shot MotionEvent (form + arc params) plus a modal MotionState (Term).

-G02/G03 mode is modal (Group 01) — persists via backward lookback.
+G02/G03 mode is modal (Group 01) — persists across blocks via Term.
 Arc parameters (I/J/K/R) are per-block and must be present in every arc block.

 Must be placed before LinearMotionSyntax in the syntax chain.
-Both share the Group 01 Hi.Motion slot; whichever writes first claims it.
+Both share the Group 01 motion slot; whichever writes a MotionEvent first claims it.

 - CoolantSyntax